-The Cats at Longstreet (TCAL) helps cats from all walks of life but specialize in helping those cats for whom tragedy has struck in the harshest of ways.
-We take in those who are so sick or have been severely injured and are not expected to survive, because The Cats at Longstreet is often their last hope, their last chance, the last effort to save their lives.
+The Cats at Longstreet (TCAL) is a Northern Virginia-based cat rescue that helps cats and kittens from all walks of life, but specializes in helping those cats for whom tragedy has struck in the harshest of ways.
+We take in those who are so sick or who have been severely injured and are not expected to survive - because The Cats at Longstreet is often their last hope, their last chance, the last effort to save their lives.

-The Cats at Longstreet has been a non-profit 501c3 organization for several years, however, the rescue roots reach back to 2010.
+The Cats at Longstreet has been a n501(c)3 non profit organization for several years, however, the rescue roots reach back to 2010.
 Dr. Kathi Werden and Kristin Lassiter met while working at the same veterinary practice and soon realized they shared many interests and passions.
 When presented with a particularly frustrating case, the two decided to care for a cat that would have otherwise been euthanized.
 Through their care, training, and dedication, that cat lived a long, happy 8 years with a loving family.
 An orphaned litter of kittens and a leukemia (FeLV) positive mom followed, and the rescue was born.
-Eleven years later, Longstreet has rescued, treated, and adopted out over 2,000 cats.
+Thirteen years later, Longstreet has rescued, treated, and adopted out over 2,500 cats.

 The Cats at Longstreet is dedicated to placing the right cat in the right home at the right time.
 We make sure to get to know our cats, their behaviors, their quirks, and their likes prior to sending them to new homes.
 It is important to us that we find the absolute best match for the cat and for the family or individual looking to adopt.
 We are patient and understanding, knowing that a good portion of our cats have special needs, and the right home is out there for each and every one.